 Optimistically, Jamie and Ruth are planning to visit Scotland in February and have booked a cottage in Blairgowrie.
 As Sue and I are missing out on our South America trip they have thoughtfully invited us to join them.
 However, the news tonight that Scotland is going into full lock-down in the New Year probably means it won’t happen.

 With fog lights attempting to peer through the dense early morning gloom, Sue and I drove to Newbold Verdon with a car full of Christmas presents.
 The rest of the family will be arriving at Sarah and Lee’s place during Christmas Eve to spend their one night sanctioned stay to celebrate Christmas together.
-Though we won’t be with them to enjoy the festivities, hopefully the gifts we left for them will to some extent normalise a situation that is far from our usual family tradition.
+Though we won’t be with them to enjoy the festivities, hopefully, the gifts we left for them will to some extent normalise a situation that is far from our usual family tradition.

 Our journey home was not without incident.
 Though most of the fog had cleared, as we neared Harborough we came across groups of soggy but smartly attired Hunt members atop their powerful steeds making their way to the various assembly points in readiness for their (hopefully fruitless) pursuit of the fox.
 Soon afterwards, with the rain lashing down, we cleaved our way through two sections of road which just a few hours previous had been foggy but dry.
 As we arrived home, the River Welland was just breaking over the lower bank next to the house.
-Over the next hours, the rain was relentless and by dark the water level could be seen flowing quickly just below the upper bank by the drive.
+Over the next hours, the rain was relentless and by dark, the water level could be seen flowing quickly just below the upper bank by the drive.
 The forecast was for more heavy rain overnight.
-With the water level reaching the level of the driveway we decided to stay awake and monitor the river until it either subsided or spilled over to wards the house.
-So snug and dry, watching Netflix in the lounge, we checked the level each hour until 3am, when it became obvious that we weren’t going to be flooded, and sleep came readily.
+With the water level reaching the level of the driveway we decided to stay awake and monitor the river until it either subsided or spilt over towards the house.
+So snug and dry, watching Netflix in the lounge, we checked the level each hour until 3 am when it became obvious that we weren’t going to be flooded, and sleep came readily.
 Several properties downstream (according to local Facebook) were not so fortunate.
 By breakfast time the water level was a full metre lower and dropping fast.

 24/12/20 (Christmas Eve) UK deaths: 574 Current Market Harborough infections: 248.
 UP from last week: 36.
-Rather ironically, China is to suspend flights to and from the UK, joining a growing list of countries who have instituted travel bans in light of the new variant.
+Rather ironically, China is to suspend flights to and from the UK, joining a growing list of countries that have instituted travel bans in light of the new variant.

 Daylight saw the Welland behaving itself within its usual watercourse.
-Early morning I made a last minute Christmas card run in the car around Harborough and Kibworth.
-I had a little bit of excitement on my return when I encountered another flood at a notorious section under the Langton railway bridge, I came across a forlorn looking motorist left stranded standing next to his car.
+Early morning I made a last-minute Christmas card run in the car around Harborough and Kibworth.
+I had a little bit of excitement on my return when I encountered another flood at a notorious section under the Langton railway bridge, I came across a forlorn-looking motorist left stranded standing next to his car.
 He seemed very unimpressed as my bow wave slopped above his knees as I steamed by.
 I spent the rest of the morning replacing a fence panel that had blown out in the storm of two days ago.

-During the afternoon Sue spent some time mooching around the shops in town, looking for last minute bargains, sadly returning empty handed (I think).
+During the afternoon Sue spent some time mooching around the shops in town, looking for last-minute bargains, sadly returning empty-handed (I think).

 Bridget and Jim arrived with a cover for their car parked on the driveway, as I gave them a hand, a few flakes of snow fluttered down.
 Soon after afterwards, Jamie and Ruth arrived with Maddie, we are looking after the rabbit during the festivities.
-Amusingly he came with his own stocking full of presents.
+Amusingly he came with his stocking full of presents.

-We started the celebrations by opening a bottle of this years wine during the evening, though biased, we both thought it a good one; refreshing, fruity and quite strong.
+We started the celebrations by opening a bottle of this year’s wine during the evening, though biased, we both thought it a good one; refreshing, fruity and quite strong.

-The rest of the family had successfully managed to meet up in Newbold Verdon and settled down to a night of silly games and quizzes, washed down with seasonal beverages, while Santa and Rudolf parceled their way towards the UK.
+The rest of the family had successfully managed to meet up in Newbold Verdon and settled down to a night of silly games and quizzes, washed down with seasonal beverages, while Santa and Rudolf parcelled their way towards the UK.

 25/12/20 (Christmas Day) UK deaths: 570.
 Current Market Harborough infections: 297.
 UP from last week: 63.